Weather Warnings - Fire Weather Warning

 The Rural Fire Service Queensland advises you to:

-- Monitor the fire and weather situation in any way you can through
+- Monitor the fire and weather situation through your local radio station,

 No further warnings will be issued for this event, but the situation will